 Following the scheduling process students will receive a verification of their requests.

-- " The verification will only display the student's first choice requests, however, the final course selection may change as the master schedule is completed. - " The student's final course list will be available in July when the book list becomes available online.
+The student's final course list will be available in July when the book list becomes available online.

 After May 1, no student-initiated course change requests will be accepted until the book lists become available in July.